Kota Kinabalu: History

 After the war on the edge of bankruptcy, the British North Borneo Company returned to administer Jesselton but was unable to finance the huge costs of reconstruction.
 They gave control of North Borneo to the British Crown on 18 July 1946.
 The new colonial government elected to rebuild Jesselton as the capital of North Borneo instead of Sandakan, which had also been destroyed by the war.
 The Crown Colony administration designed a plan, later known as the "Colonial Office Reconstruction and Development Plan for North Borneo: 1948–1955", to rebuild North Borneo.
 This plan provided £6,051,939 for the rebuilding of infrastructure in North Borneo.
 When the Crown Colony of North Borneo together with Sarawak, Singapore and the Federation of Malaya formed the Federation of Malaysia in 1963, it became known as Sabah, and Jesselton remained its capital.
 On 22 December 1967, the State Legislative Assembly under Chief Minister Mustapha Harun passed a bill renaming Jesselton as Kota Kinabalu.
+Kota Kinabalu town board was upgraded to municipal status in 1979.
 The city was upgraded to city status on 2 February 2000.